mohad12211/twitch-downloader-gui/README.md

 # Installation

+> [!IMPORTANT]
+> **This is a just wrapper for the CLI, you still need the `TwitchDownloaderCLI` binary.
+By default the app will try to find the binary from your `PATH`, if you don't want to put `TwitchDownloaderCLI` in your `PATH` you can specify the binary path from the settings.
+Make sure that `TwitchDownloaderCLI` is executable.**

-Packages available for debian, fedora And [Aur](https://aur.archlinux.org/packages/twitch-downloader-gui).
+Packages available for debian, fedora And [AUR](https://aur.archlinux.org/packages/twitch-downloader-gui).

 ### Dependencies

 - ffmpeg (required to render chat and vods)
 - libcurl
 - TwitchDownloaderCLI (see below)

-**This is a just wrapper for the CLI, you still need the `TwitchDownloaderCLI` binary.
-By default the app will try to execute the binary from your `PATH`, if you don't want to put `TwitchDownloaderCLI` in your path you can specify the binary path from the settings.**

 # Building